EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Neuro-Symbolic Grounding (NSG)

 \textbf{Joint Optimization:} The objective of the optimization is to jointly learn the \emph{alignment} $\mathrm{Z}$ between queries and video segments along with the \emph{query encoders} $f^{\theta}$.
 Given:~a)~the temporal sequence of $S$ segments $(s_t)_{t=0}^{S-1}$ with each $s_t$ spanning $k$ image frames; and~b)~a sequence of $N$ queries $(n_j)_{j=0}^{N-1}$ from the topological sort on $G$, the alignment $\mathrm{Z}$ is defined as a matrix $\mathrm{Z} \in \{0, 1\}^{N \times S}$, where $Z_{jt} = 1$ implies that the $j^{th}$ query $n_j$ is aligned the video segment $s_t$.
 An example alignment with $N=2$ and $S=3$ is given by the matrix $\mathrm{Z} = \left[ \right]$, where the rows are ordered queries $(n_0, n_1)$, the columns are temporal segments $(s_0, s_1, s_2)$, and $\langle n_0, s_0 \rangle$, $\langle n_1, s_2 \rangle$ are the aligned pairs.
 Assuming segmentation guarantees sufficient segments for query alignment: $S \geq N$.
 Using $\mathrm{Z}$ and $f^{\theta}$, the task verification probability $p^{\theta}$ can be defined as:

-Here $\sigma$ is the sigmoid function, $f^{\theta}(a_j, s_t)$ denotes the probability of querying segment $s_t$ using query $n_j$ with arguments $a_j$ (Sec.~\ref{subsection:query_encoders}), and $\max$ operator is over the best alignment $\mathrm{Z}$ between $N$ queries and $S$ segments.
-We use the ground-truth task verification label $y$ to compute $\mathrm{Z}$ and $f^{\theta}$ by minimizing the following loss:

-here $|\mathcal{D}|$ is the \etv dataset size and $\mathcal{L}_{\text{BCE}} (\cdot)$ is the binary cross entropy loss computed over $|\mathcal{D}|$ input,~output pairs.~Given the minimax nature of Eq.~\ref{eq:bce}, we use a 2-step iterative optimization process:~(i)~find the best alignment $\mathrm{Z}$ between queries and segments with fixed query encoder parameters $\theta$ (optimize Eq.~\ref{eq:p_theta} with fixed $f^{\theta}$);~(ii)~optimize $\theta$ using Eq.~\ref{eq:bce}, given $\mathrm{Z}$.
+Here $\sigma$ is the sigmoid function, $f^{\theta}(a_j, s_t)$ denotes the probability of querying segment $s_t$ using query $n_j$ with arguments $a_j$ (\S~\ref{subsection:query_encoders}), and $\max$ operator is over the best alignment $\mathrm{Z}$ between $N$ queries and $S$ segments.
+We use the ground-truth task verification label $y$ to compute $\mathrm{Z}$ and $f^{\theta}$ by minimizing the following loss: here $|\mathcal{D}|$ is the \etv dataset size and $\mathcal{L}_{\text{BCE}} (\cdot)$ is the binary cross entropy loss computed over $|\mathcal{D}|$ input,~output pairs.~Given the minimax nature of Eq.~\ref{eq:bce}, we use a 2-step iterative optimization process:~(i)~find the best alignment $\mathrm{Z}$ between queries and segments with fixed query encoder parameters $\theta$ (optimize Eq.~\ref{eq:p_theta} with fixed $f^{\theta}$);~(ii)~optimize $\theta$ using Eq.~\ref{eq:bce}, given $\mathrm{Z}$.

 \textbf{Dynamic Programming (DP)-based Alignment:} Finding the best $\mathrm{Z}$ in Eq.~\ref{eq:p_theta} given $\theta$ requires iterating over combinations of $N$ queries and $S$ segments while respecting certain constraints.
 The constraints, visualized in Fig.~\ref{figure:model-layout}b, ensure that~a)~no two queries are aligned to the same segment\footnote{This ensures that the order of queries can be verified, which cannot be done when queries belong to the same segment.} (Eq.~\ref{Z-a}),~b)~all queries are accounted for in $S$ (Eq.~\ref{Z-b}), and~c)~the temporal orderings between queries in the query sequences are respected (Eq.~\ref{Z-c}).
 Specifically, if query $n_u$ precedes $n_v$ ($n_u \rightarrow n_v$), and query $n_v$ is paired with segment $s_{\bar{t}}$ (i.e. $Z_{v\bar{t}}=1$), then query $n_u$ cannot be paired with any segment that lies after $s_{\bar{t}}$ (i.e. $Z_{ut} \neq 1 \; \forall \; t \geq \bar{t}$).
 The resulting optimization problem for $\mathrm{Z}$, given $\theta$ is: